ls1intum/Artemis/docs/user/exercises/file-upload.rst

 Student Submission
 ------------------

-- When the exercise is released the students can upload the requested file.
+- When the exercise is released, the students can upload the requested file.
 - They can choose a file with |browse| and then submit the file with |submit|.

     .. figure:: file-upload/file-upload-exercise-student-view.png
               :align: center

-- After a file was uploaded it can then be downloaded again with the link below.
+- After a file is uploaded it can then be downloaded again by clicking on **Download file**.

     .. figure:: file-upload/file-upload-exercise-student-view-submitted.png
               :align: center